-Pre-hospital management of head injuries largely is supportive and tries to avoid the “second injury” of hypoxia or hypotension (low oxygen levels and abnormally low blood pressure, respectively), both of which markedly increase the likelihood of death from an already injured brain.
+Prehospital management of head injuries largely is supportive and tries to avoid the “second injury” of hypoxia or hypotension (low oxygen levels and abnormally low blood pressure, respectively), both of which markedly increase the likelihood of death from an already injured brain.
 A single episode of hypotension in the head-injured increases their mortality by 2.5 times.
-A single recorded hypoxic oxygen saturation increases their death rate 3 times.
-If they have both hypotension and hypoxia their mortality increases by six-fold.
+A single recorded hypoxic oxygen saturation increases their death rate three times.
+If they have both hypotension and hypoxia, their mortality increases by six-fold.3

 While unstable spinal fractures are rare in penetrating trauma, the bullet or fragment either touched your spine, or it didn’t, they are very common in pedestrians injured by automobiles.
 In the German study, unstable spinal fractures were the majority occurring in 9 of 11 spine fractures.
 What you need to know: All of this complicates casualty movement.
 With stable spinal fractures from penetrating trauma, moving a casualty without regard to spinal precautions rarely worsens their injuries.
 With unstable fractures from a vehicular crash, they are by definition fragile and any extra spinal motion increases the possibility of spinal cord injury.

 As a bystander, you must consider your safety first.
 Running to aid in a car crash may put you in the path of an oncoming attacker, as these attackers often exit their vehicles once they have crashed and begin stabbing people.
 If it is safe to help, your first priority is to ensure the EMS system has been activated: Call 911.
-Most of these injuries will require paramedic level training and an ambulance of supplies to manage.
+Most of these injuries will require paramedic-level training and an ambulance of supplies to manage.
 Avoid moving casualties unless to prevent greater harm, such as from an encroaching fire or other vehicles.
-Then, work the MARCH pneumonic as best as you can prioritizing external bleeding control, maintenance of an open airway, and prevention of hypothermia.
+Then, work the MARCH pneumonic as best as you can: prioritize external bleeding control, maintain an open airway, and prevent hypothermia.